Is there an SAT or ACT requirement?

 How do students get credit for courses taken for college credit during high school?

 Students must send an official transcript from the college which gave the credit for the course.
 The high school transcript is not sufficient.
 Students may hand-carry the transcript to the registrar; however, it must be in the properly sealed envelope and state clearly that it is not a student copy.
 Sometimes the Registrar’s office will not have received information regarding dual enrollment or other transfer courses before the schedule is made.
 Make sure to notify the registrar so the courses scheduled will not be repeat courses.
+Students who wish to have dual credit composition courses considered for transfer must pass the College's profieciency exam.

 Does the College accept Advanced Placement or CLEP credits?